vivekpandey1222/Documentation/nagios.md

 VERSION_CODENAME=focal
 UBUNTU_CODENAME=focal
 ```
+**cat**-cat stands for "concatenate" and Its primary purpose is to concatenate and display the content of files.
+**/etc/os-release**- Os-release is a file located in the /etc directory on Linux systems.

 **Add Repository-**

 Podman is not in the default Ubuntu repository, we need to add the Kubic repository to be able to download the podman package.